raaasin/Drillie/README.md

 To get started with Drillie, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the required Python packages listed in `req.txt`.
+2. Install the required Python packages listed in `requirements.txt`.
 3. Run `app.py` to start the Drillie chatbot.

 ## Contact Information